PratypartyY2K/faithful-clinical-summarization/README.md

 For overfit/debug runs, `scripts/prepare_datasets.py --target-sentence-limit N` can create shortened summarization targets while preserving the full original target in `target_text_full`.

+Older seq2seq baselines remain in the repository for experiment history, but they are not the recommended path for the current project workflow.

 ## Limitations

 - The current atomic claim extractor is heuristic, not parser-based or model-based.
 - An optional OpenAI-backed claim extractor is available, but it requires API access and adds runtime cost.
 - The FactScore-style metric here is an engineering proxy built from claim support predictions, not a full reproduction of the original FActScore framework.
 - Model downloads require internet access the first time they are used.
-- The Llama-3 QLoRA path assumes a CUDA-capable environment.
+- The recommended Mistral QLoRA path assumes a CUDA-capable environment.
 - The current verifier and end-to-end faithfulness evaluation path are not yet active on MIMIC-III because claim annotations are not generated during ingestion.